gazebosim/sdf_tutorials/pose_frame_semantics/tutorial.md

 TODO: figure out if a child model is allowed to have the same name as its parent.

+**Please note:** The future nesting behavior and the `::` delimiter are under discussion and subject to change.

 ## Proposed behavior

 This section will include proposals for changes to legacy behavior and